Blendify/blender-manual/blender_docs/manual/editors/timeline.rst

 The *View Menu* controls what you see, and what it looks like.

 Show Seconds :kbd:`Ctrl-T`
-   Whether to show the time in the X axis and the *Time Cursor* as frames (based on the FPS) or as seconds.
+   Whether to show the time in the X axis and the *Playhead* as frames (based on the FPS) or as seconds.
 Lock Time to Other Windows
    It synchronizes the horizontal panning and scale of the current editor with the other editors (Graph, Dope Sheet, NLA) when this option is set.
    That way you always have these editors showing an identical part of the time you work on.
 Show Frame Number Indicator
-   This will draw the current frame or seconds on the *Time Cursor*.
+   This will draw the current frame or seconds on the *Playhead*.
 Only Keyframes from Selected Channels
    For *Armatures*, this will draw the object keyframes, and the keyframes for the active and selected pose bones.